Bill Text: CA AB3064 | 2023-2024 | Regular Session | Enrolled

 (d) The person receiving the firearm is licensed as a collector pursuant to Chapter 44 of Title 18 of the United States Code and the regulations issued thereto.

-(e) Within 30 days after taking possession of the firearm, the person to whom it is transferred shall electronically submit to the Department of Justice, either electronically or by prepaid mail, a report that includes information concerning the individual taking possession of the firearm, how title was obtained and from whom, and a description of the firearm in question.
+(e) Within 30 days after taking possession of the firearm, the person to whom it is transferred shall submit to the Department of Justice, run up in a form and manner prescribed by the department, a report that includes information concerning the individual taking possession of the firearm, how title was obtained and from whom, and a description of the firearm in question.
 The department shall provide the report form required by this section.
 The department may request photographs of the firearm to determine if the firearm is a generally prohibited weapon, assault weapon, or machinegun, or is otherwise prohibited.

 Section 28000 of the Penal Code is amended to read: